Code of Conduct Examples From 4 Fortune 500 Companies

-To determine the appropriate ethical guidelines for your company, try studying some of the best examples of code of conduct examples for businesses.
+To determine the appropriate ethical guidelines for your company, you might consider studying some of the best examples of code of conduct examples for businesses.

-So, what is a code of conduct and why is it important?
-A company’s code of conduct covers major legal, ethical and compliance risk areas to help employees make the right choices, even when they’re not easy.
+What is a code of conduct and why is it important?
+A company’s code of conduct covers major legal, ethical, and compliance risk areas to help employees make the right choices, even when they’re not easy.

 Because it contains such important information, you want to make sure your employees read and engage with your company’s code of conduct.
-That’s why it needs to contain detailed information with any troublesome legalese.
+That’s why it needs to contain detailed information, even with any troublesome legalese.